-What is believed to be the only Woolworth Museum in the world is located in the Woolworth Building (circa 1950) at 210 West Fourth Street, Oxnard.
+What is believed to be the only Woolworth Museum in the world is located in the Woolworth Building (circa 1950) at 210 West Fourth Street, Oxnard (4th and A Streets).
 This small, unique museum contains all sorts of nostalgia associated with the F. W. Woolworth Company, one of the original "five and dime" stores.

 The Woolworth Building is an 16,800 square foot building completed in 1950 that was completely redeveloped in 2003.
 It is now occupied by office tenants and the Fresh and Fabulous Cafe.

-The museum features all sorts of items.
-Many are actual old items that exemplified what Woolworth's used to sell.
-Some items on display relate directly to this building and the people who worked there, including two managers and a woman who worked here on the first day that the store opened in 1950.
+Many of the old items in the museum exemplify what Woolworths used to sell.
+Other items relate directly to this building and the people who worked there, including two managers and a woman who worked here on the first day that the store opened in 1950.
 There are souvenirs from the Woolworth Building in New York, which was the tallest building in the world when completed in 1913

 Photos of various Woolworth stores from 1878 through the 1960s are seen throughout the building.
 There is a working antique dial pay-phone, a take-your-own photo booth from the 1940s and games and vending machines from the 1930s through the 1960s.